Updated: Feb 11

-As ran my hand along the sleeve for the last time, I prayed for the next bride that will stand in front of the mirror wearing the dress.
-I pray she will already know she is a daughter of the One True King.
+I pray she will already know that she is a daughter of the One True King.

-Even more, I pray she will see herself as God’s beloved princess and know His steadfast and everlasting love.
+Even more, I pray she will see herself as Your beloved princess and know, in the depths of her soul, You love her with a steadfast and everlasting love.
+And that is the only love she will ever need.

 I have loved you with an everlasting love. ~ Jeremiah 31:3